lazarulian/cs35L/notes/filesystems.md

 filename: Too many levels of symbolic links
 ```

 - **Symbolic links to hard links?** Yes.
+(Separate inode)
 - **Hard links to symbolic links?** Yes.
+(Hard Link shares inode with sym link, not the file the sym link points to)
 - the hard link can point to a different file than the symbolic link that it points to because if the symbolic link breaks, the hard link will still point to the original file (inode) while the symlink's path might change

 <!-- This was originally part of the midterm review in week4.md. -->